• Skip to primary navigation

 Instructions

-• In a large pot over high heat add the oil, tomato sauce, sofrito, olives, beans, ham flavoring, sazón and adobo.
+• In a large caldero over high heat add the oil, tomato sauce, sofrito, olives, beans, ham flavoring, sazón, and adobo.
 Mix it well and let this cook for about 2 minutes.

 • Then add the water, stir and wait for it to boil.
 Rinse your rice and add it to the pot once the water is starting to boil.
 Cover the pot and let all the water dry.
 This can take about 8 minutes so it is best to keep an eye on it.